 STANDING COMMITTEES

-Standing committees will be composed of members serving three-year staggered terms, with the Chair selected by the Dean from the committee membership.
-In the case of the Executive Committee, however, committee members shall select or elect the chair from the executive committee membership by majority vote.
+Standing committees will be composed of members serving three-year staggered terms, with the chair selected by the dean from the committee membership.
+In the case of the Executive Committee, however, committee members shall select or elect the chair from the Executive Committee membership by majority vote.

-Faculty representatives of the schools in the FSE standing committees shall be elected, selected, or appointed during the spring semester by unit-level processes defined in the school Bylaws, and shall take office on the first day of the fall semester.
+Faculty representatives of the schools in the FSE standing committees shall be elected, selected, or appointed during the spring semester by unit-level processes defined in the school bylaws, and shall take office on the first day of the fall semester.
 Committee members may not serve more than two terms consecutively.
 After two consecutive terms of service (i.e., six uninterrupted years of service), a member must rotate off the committee for at least one year before commencing a new term of service.
 Exceptions to this provision are allowed in instances where there is an insufficient number of faculty eligible or willing to serve.
-All such exceptions must be approved by the Dean or her/his designee.
+All such exceptions must be approved by the dean or their designee.

-Faculty representatives may not serve on a FSE committee during a sabbatical year/semester, or when on an extended leave of absence in excess of three months during the academic year.
+Faculty representatives may not serve on a FSE committee during a sabbatical year/semester or when on an extended leave of absence in excess of three months during the academic year.

-The standing committees generally report their findings via recommendations to the Dean(s), but these may also be communicated to the Executive Committee when appropriate to ensure that communication flows to the individual schools.
+The standing committees generally report their findings via recommendations to the dean(s), but these may also be communicated to the Executive Committee when appropriate to ensure that communication flows to the individual schools.

 A simple majority of a committee constitutes a quorum.